grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 ## Run the Grafana main branch

 After every successful build of the main branch, two tags, `grafana/grafana-oss:main` and `grafana/grafana-oss:main-ubuntu`, are updated.
-Additionally, two new tags are created: `grafana/grafana-oss-dev:<version><build ID>-pre` and `grafana/grafana-oss-dev:<version><build ID>-pre-ubuntu`, where version is the next version of Grafana and build ID is the ID of the corresponding CI build.
+Additionally, two new tags are created: `grafana/grafana-oss-dev:<version><build ID>-pre` and `grafana/grafana-oss-dev:<version><build ID>-pre-ubuntu`, where `version` is the next version of Grafana and `build ID `is the ID of the corresponding CI build.
 These tags provide access to the most recent Grafana main builds.
-You can check this [link](https://hub.docker.com/r/grafana/grafana-oss-dev/tags) for further reference.
+For more information, refer to [grafana/grafana-oss-dev](https://hub.docker.com/r/grafana/grafana-oss-dev/tags).

 To ensure stability and consistency, we strongly recommend using the `grafana/grafana-oss-dev:<version><build ID>-pre` tag when running the Grafana main branch in a production environment.
 This tag ensures that you are using a specific version of Grafana instead of the most recent commit, which could potentially introduce bugs or issues.
 It also avoids polluting the tag namespace for the main Grafana images with thousands of pre-release tags.